Close

 If you are a Christian, you should model God’s patient forgiveness and be ready to forgive others over and over again.
 Sometimes this can be frustrating, but ask God to help you forgive others the way He forgives you.

 This does not mean you should stay in an abusive relationship because the abuser always apologizes.
 Forgiveness does not mean putting yourself in harm’s way.
-But it’s possible to end an unhealthy relationship but be willing to forgive and not hold onto bitterness, no matter how many times that person hurt you.
+It’s possible to end an unhealthy relationship but be willing to forgive and not hold onto bitterness, no matter how many times that person hurt you.

 19. Forgiveness doesn’t require ignoring that a wrong has been done.
 You can call out a wrong and still be ready to forgive.